The Fountain Theatre

 The Fountain Theatre is a theatre in Los Angeles.
 Along with its programming of live theatre, it's also the foremost producer of flamenco on the West Coast.

 History

 The Fountain Theatre was founded in Los Angeles in 1990 by co-artistic directors Deborah Lawlor (wife of Robert Lawlor) and Stephen Sachs.
 Simon Levy, producing director and dramaturge, joined in 1993 as a resident director, producer, and playwright.

 The Fountain Theatre's activities include a year-round season of fully produced new and established plays.
 It has mounted 35 world premieres and also 31 US, West-Coast, Southern-California, or Los Angeles premieres.
-The Fountain also offers a full season of multi-ethnic dance, being the foremost presenters of flamenco in Los Angeles, educational outreach programs, and national/international tours.
+The Fountain also offers a full season of multi-ethnic dance, being the foremost presenter of flamenco in Los Angeles, educational outreach programs, and national/international tours.
 Fountain Theatre projects have been seen in Los Angeles, New York City, San Francisco, Santa Barbara, Seattle, Chicago, Massachusetts, Florida, New Jersey, Minneapolis, London, and Edinburgh, among other cities and countries.